Towards Liberation: Centering Our Communities in Research

 In recent years, we have seen a continued backlash to the study of race and ethnicity in higher education, which has resulted in the targeting of critical race theory and Black Studies across universities.
 While this research has long been excluded and marginalized in higher education systems and the colonial, anti-black project of American society, we have seen more targeted attacks in the years since the racial reckoning of 2020.

 This conference Towards Liberation: Centering our Communities in Research, focuses on social science research on communities of color, especially encouraging but not limited to research that engages with community partners.
-This day-long conference will take place in person at UC Irvine.

 The UCI Podcast